gradle/gradle-talks/talks/jug/src/slides/01-intro.md

 * "Scale - parallel builds" -
 * "Enterprise policy" - forbidding http foo, mandating http blah repo.
 * "Enterprise metrics" - discovery and analytics to offer feedback for even greater efficiency games.
+* "Standardization" - use the gradle toolkit to bring good stuff to xcodebuild or android or blackberry or msbuild or ..
 * "Automate Everything" - talk about non-java (C++/Andriod) and non-build (userguides and web sites) use cases for gradle.
 * ...